-When Ben & I first met, we worked on separate boats, doing completely different itineraries.
-It ended up that we only saw each other 11 times during our first 6 months of dating.
-And while I wouldn’t change anything about our relationship or how we got to where we are today, I did come to realize just how hard long distance is!
-After our first season of long distance, we both quit our jobs, flew to the UK & then Canada to meet each others families & started to look for a job together.
-In the past 5 years, we have ALWAYS worked on the same yacht & have been hired as a couple.
+We worked on separate boats when Ben & I first met, doing completely different itineraries.
+It ended up that we only saw each other 11 times during our first six months of dating.
+And while I wouldn’t change anything about our relationship or how we got to where we are today, I did come to realise just how hard long-distance is!
+After our first season of long-distance, we both quit our jobs, flew to the UK & then Canada to meet each other’s families & started to look for a job together.
+In the past five years, we have ALWAYS worked on the same yacht & have been hired as a couple.

-With the Med season fast approaching, I have no doubt there will be lots of lovebirds looking for a couples position, so here are a few of my tips that have worked for us! *As always, these are 100% my opinions, so take what you will from it!
+With the Med season fast approaching, I have no doubt there will be many lovebirds looking for a couple’s position, so here are a few of my tips that have worked for us! *As always, these are 100% my opinions, so take what you will from it!

 P.S.
 I am well aware that my EPs are upside down!
 They were swapped as soon as this photo was taken!

 When I print out couples CV’s & they look identical in terms of formatting, font & layout, it is visually a lot easier when presenting them to the Captain.
-To me, it shows you have take the time to work together on your CV’s, you understand the need to come across as a uniformed front & it looks really professional.
+It shows you have taken the time to work together on your CV’s, you understand the need to come across as a uniformed front & it looks professional.

 Length of Relationship